Call Us: (540) 722-2181

 At McCarthy & Akers, PLC, we make choosing a legal partner easy.
 While other law firms may see you as just a number or another case, we take the time to get to know you and understand your legal needs.
 Whether you’re a first-time homebuyer, investor, or developer, we will help you achieve your real estate goals.

-Look no further if you're searching online for "real estate lawyers near me."
-Contact our real estate lawyer team from one of our offices in Strasburg, Woodstock, Front Royal, Winchester, Manassas, and Warrenton at (540) 722-2181, or fill out our online form, to schedule your free consultation.
+Look no further if you’re searching online for “real estate lawyers near me.”
+Contact our real estate lawyer team from one of our offices in Strasburg, Front Royal, Winchester, and Manassas at (540) 722-2181, or fill out our online form, to schedule your free consultation.
 Let us go to work for you!

 Copyright © 2022.
 McCarthy & Akers, PLC.
 All rights reserved.